-On one of our slightly more leisurely days in Paris, my husband and I decided to explore a few of the Grands Boulevards, or covered galleries between the 9th and 2nd arrondissments.
-We were poking around Passage Jouffroy specifically when we started to get munchy.
+On one of our slightly more leisurely days in Paris, my husband and I decided to explore a few of the Grands Boulevards, or covered galleries between the 9th and 2nd arrondissements.
+We were poking around Passage Jouffroy specifically when we both decided we were peckish.
 As it happened, we walked out onto the street and I saw the strangest sight: a restaurant facade that reminded me of a Victorian-style train car protruding out onto the sidewalk at the end of the gallery!

-The menu leaned heavily toward Italian fare, such as pizza and pastas:
+The menu leans heavily toward Italian fare, such as pizza and pastas:

 The meals themselves were just the right size for lunch portions.
 I loves me some carbs!

-The food was quite good, and Mark really enjoyed the calzone, which actually had a raw egg in it!
-You’d never catch me eating that, but he insisted that it was one of the best meals of the trip, and I had to agree with my spaghetti.
+The food was quite good.
+Mark really enjoyed the calzone, which actually had a raw egg in it!
+You’d never catch me eating that, but he insisted that it was one of the best meals of the trip.
+I felt the same way about my spaghetti.
 The chef was very generous with the ground beef in my bolognese, and the seasonings were just right.

-This was definitely one of our favourite meals of the trip, and we would highly recommend them, at least for lunch.
-The restaurant address is 11 Boulevard Montmartre, but it’s easy to spot, as it’s directly across the street from Musee Grevin.
-And it’s the one that looks like a train car. 🙂
+Eating at the Victoria Station Restaurant was definitely one of our favourite meals of the trip.
+We would highly recommend giving it a try, at least for lunch.
+The restaurant is easy to spot, as it’s directly across the street from Musee Grevin.
+And of course, it’s the one that looks just like a Victorian-era train car. 🙂

 Occasionally the Victoria Station Restaurant also has live music as well.
 Call in advance if you want to catch some live music to accompany your meal as days and times can vary.

 Getting To the Victoria Station Restaurant